 About The AuthorHome

 When I wrote the Adoption Records Handbook, it developed from my own life experience and that of my sister.
 In my search for answers, I used methods that were not in any books that I could find so I developed my own.
 I also worked for a private investigator at one time, and through the network of investigators I met because of him, I learned so much beyond anything I could have learned otherwise.
 I decided to put all that knowledge into a book to help birth families in their search for answers.
-I am also a retired paralegal and the knowledge for writing legal forms also aided in how I could help them.
+I am also a retired paralegal and the knowledge for writing legal forms also aided in how I could help.

 The Pregnant Women's Weird Craving Cookbook was written in a very short period of time.
 It just shows my sometimes quirky sense of humor that just had to be let out.
 It was a fun little book to write although my garbage disposal saw a lot of action when I was photographing the recipes.